Section-A (1 mark each)

 Q.5.
-How many chromosomes do drones honey bee possess?
+How many chromosomes do drones honey bees possess?
 Name the type of cell division involved in the production of sperms by them.

 A.5.
 There are 16 chromosomes in the drone honey bee.
-They produce sperms by the process of mitosis.
+They produce sperm by the process of mitosis.

 Section-B (2 marks each)

 Q.6.
 What is mutualism?
 Mention any two examples where the organisms involved are commercially exploited in agriculture.

 List any four techniques where the principle of in-situ conservation of biodiversity has been employed.

 A.6.
 Mutualism is the association between two organisms where both organisms benefit from each other.
 For e.g., the mycorrhizal association of fungi with the roots of plants provides resistance against root-borne pathogens.
 The symbiotic association between Rhizobium and leguminous plants helps in fixing atmospheric nitrogen within the root nodules.

 Ans.
 The techniques where the principle of in-situ conservation of biodiversity has been employed are mentioned below: